-- This class provides 1 hour of CPE credits - To put it in context: - A M.S. degree from CalSci focussed on digital forensics involves about 160 contact hours and a total of about 500 total hours of effort over a minimum of 1 year. - A Ph.D. degree from CalSci focussed on digital forensics involves about 500 contact hours and a total of almost 2,000 hours of total effort over a minimum of 3 years. - To meet the challenges of DFE - You need to be student of the science forever
+- This class provides about 1 contact hour - To put it in context: - An MS degree from CalSci focussed on digital forensics involves about 160 contact hours and a total of about 500 total hours of effort over a minimum of 1 year. - A Ph.D. degree from CalSci focussed on digital forensics involves about 500 contact hours and a total of almost 2,000 hours of total effort over a minimum of 3 years. - To meet the challenges of DFE - You need to be a student of the science forever